 Human Resources is sometimes referred to in this CD&A as "HR".
+Capitalized terms not defined in this CD&A are defined elsewhere in the AIF.

 Except as otherwise indicated, all dollar amounts in this CD&A are expressed in Canadian dollars and references to \$ are to Canadian dollars.